Fritz Kahn, Das Leben des Menschen (Man as Industrial Palace) Stuttgart, 1926. National Library of Medicine.

 Healthcare Reform, Physician Burnout, and the Renewal of Medicine

 How can we improve the practice of medicine?
-Efforts like quality improvement, the slow medicine movement, the adoption of electronic health records, evidence-based medicine, and the medical humanities have all fallen short in various ways.
-Dr. Nussbaum has written about the renewal of medicine in the pages of The Wall Street Journal, The Washington Post, Stat, and the Health Affairs Blog.
-He speaks often on how we can shift from reforming healthcare to renewing the practice of medicine, offering practical ways to reduce the burnout and alienation experienced by practitioners and patients alike.
+Efforts like quality improvement, the adoption of electronic health records, evidence-based medicine, and the medical humanities have all fallen short in various ways.
+Dr. Nussbaum has written about the renewal of medicine in the pages of The Wall Street Journal, The Washington Post, and the Health Affairs Blog.
+He speaks often on how we can shift from reforming healthcare to renewing the practice of medicine, offering practical ways to reduce the burnout and alienation experienced by practitioners and patients alike, while pursuing health equity.

 Listening to noise: outcomes, quality measures, and what we are missing in the physician-patient relationship.
-Vanderbilt University.
+Vanderbilt University School of Medicine.
 Nashville, TN

 Mistaking the map for the territory: how we got lost in the practitioner-patient relationship.
 University of Utah School of Medicine.
 Salt Lake City, UT